Chapter 3. Admin Console

 Enter the username and password you created on the Welcome Page or the

-add-user-keycloak script.
-This will bring you to the Red Hat Single Sign-On Admin Console
+add-user-keycloak script in the bin directory.
+This will bring you to the Red Hat Single Sign-On Admin Console.

 The left drop down menu allows you to pick a realm you want to manage or to create a new one.
 The right drop down menu allows you to view your user account or logout.
 If you are curious about a certain feature, button, or field within the Admin Console, simply hover your mouse over any question mark

 ? icon.
 This will pop up tooltip text to describe the area of the console you are interested in.
 The image above shows the tooltip in action.

 3.1.
 The Master Realm